niallpaterson/create-factory-function/README.md

 Defaults to `Object.prototype` if no argument is provided.

+`keys`

+Optional.
+Array of zero or more strings or symbols specifying the keys of properties to be assigned to objects created by the returned factory (e.g., 'key').
+Used for keys without predefined values.

 `props`

 Optional.
-Array of:

-1. zero or more strings or symbols specifying the keys of properties to be assigned to objects created by the returned factory (e.g., 'key'), and:
+Object, the enumerable properties of which specify properties to be assigned to objects returned by the returned factory.
+Used for methods and keys with predefined values.

-2. zero or more arrays specifying a string or symbol to serve as a property key in the first index, and a value of any type specifing the value in the second index (e.g., ['key', 'val']).

-Defaults to an empty array if no argument is provided.

-When the returned factory is called, any arguments passed to the factory are assigned to the strings/symbols specified by 1, in order. *The ordering does not include any instances of 2*.
-This means that arrays can feature anywhere in the properties array without affecting the order of value assignment to instances of 1.
-So a factory created with `[['key1', 'val'], 'key2']` will return the same object when called with a single argument as a factory created with `['key1', ['key2', 'val']]`.

 ## Examples

-Only values to be assigned when calling the returned factory:
+Passing a proto:

 ````JavaScript
 const factory = require('create-factory-function');